 In other instances, action (or inaction) on the part of a driver or the company who employs them plays a role in brake failure.
 For example:

 People in Georgia incur injury as the result of truck accidents every day.
 After you receive medical care from a collision with a commercial vehicle, contact an attorney with experience investigating truck crashes.
 You may not be able to evaluate what went wrong and caused the accident, but our team can.
-The Georgia truck accident lawyers at Butler Wooten & Peak LLP have decades of experience filing personal injury and wrongful death claims following truck crashes.
+The Georgia truck accident lawyers at Butler Prather LLP have decades of experience filing personal injury and wrongful death claims following truck crashes.

 Victims of trucking collisions often wonder how they’ll pay for their medical bills, compensate for lost wages, and regain their financial security.
 We offer help to victims of trucking accidents when they feel they’ve run out of options.
 Brake failures often lead to serious accidents, and you will need an experienced attorney by your side throughout this difficult time.

 Your truck accident claim begins with a free initial consultation.
-Let one of our attorneys review the specifics of your case and help you determine you next steps.
+Let one of our Atlanta truck accident attorneys review the specifics of your case and help you determine you next steps.
 To take advantage of our contingency-fee legal services, fill out our online form or call us at (800) 242-2962 to schedule your case review.